gsemac/Gsemac.Common/CONTRIBUTING.md

 * Treat `null` strings the same as empty strings where possible rather than throwing an exception.

+### Extension Methods

+* If an extension method does more than just remapping arguments, consider adding it to a utility class (with the `Utilities` suffix).
+This enhances discoverability and allows the method to be used without importing other extension methods into the current scope.

 ### Naming Conventions

 Naming conventions are chosen to be consistent with those [already present in .NET](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/capitalization-conventions).